 If you have been involved in a vehicle accident with a USPS mail truck or other official vehicle driven by a USPS employee or other federal agency employee, contact the experienced personal injury attorneys of Staver Accident Injury Lawyers, P.C. right away at (312) 236-2900 for a free consultation.

 Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
-Over our more than 15 years in existence, the aggressive attorneys of Staver Accident Injury Lawyers, P.C. have represented clients who have been injured in accidents involving federal agencies and we are well versed in the often arcane details and procedures of the FTCA and claims under the FTCA.
-Therefore, we will be able to provide you with a level of skill and know-how that will enable you to obtain a maximum recovery for any injuries or financial losses caused by a USPS employee in the course of your accident.
+Over our more than 15 years in existence, the aggressive attorneys of Staver Accident Injury Lawyers, P.C. have represented clients who have been injured in accidents involving federal agencies.
+We are well versed in the often arcane details and procedures of the FTCA and claims under the FTCA.
+Therefore, we will be able to provide you with a level of skill and know-how that will enable you to obtain maximum recovery for any injuries or financial losses caused by a USPS employee in the course of your accident.